Can the Government Help with Payday Loans?

 Will I Go To Jail If I Don’t Repay My Payday Loan?

 Your payday loan lender can take you to court but cannot have you put in jail for lack of payment.
-If you find yourself threatened with this by the lender or a third-party collections agency, make sure to let them know that you know your rights.
+If you find yourself threatened with this by the lender or a third-party collections agency, make sure to let them know that you know your rights, and that you cannot go to jail for unpaid payday loans.
 File a complaint with your state’s attorney general’s office and the Consumer Financial Protection Bureau.

 Will It Hurt My Credit Score If I Don’t Repay My Payday Loan?